sakaal/ansible/README.md

     ansible-playbook local_desktop.yml -i local

-Add your repository server host key to your `~/.ssh/known_hosts` before running:
+As the developer user, add your repository server host key to your `~/.ssh/known_hosts` and then run:

     ansible-playbook local_projects.yml -i local